SpiderOak/SpiderOakMobileClient/xliff/README.md

 Usage:

-* `grunt xliff:from_json`: overwrite XLIFF files with conversions of JSON source files.
-The XLIFF files are in the same dir as this README.md.
+* `grunt xliff:from_json`: overwrite XLIFF files with conversions of the JSON source files in `www/locales`.
+The resulting XLIFF files are in the same dir as this README.md.
 * `grunt xliff:to_json`: conversely, overwrite JSON source files with conversions of XLIFF files.
 The JSON files are the app l10n sources, in `www/locales`.

 Essential notes: